pablopains/ParsGBIF/README.md

 <!-- badges: end -->

-ParsGBIF package is designed to convert [Global Biodiversity Information Facility - GBIF](https://www.gbif.org/) species occurrence data to a more comprehensible format to be used for further analysis, e.g. spatial.
+ParsGBIF package is designed to convert [Global Biodiversity Information Facility - GBIF](https://www.gbif.org/) plant specimen occurrence data to a more comprehensible format to be used for further analysis, e.g. spatial.
 The package provides tools for verifying and standardizing species scientific names, and for selecting the most informative species records when duplicates are available.
 The Manual provides a brief